Pine Script – Lesson 3: Basic User Inputs

 If you save the script and add it to your chart, you will now be able to change the lookback period in the settings.
 Click the settings icon next to the indicator title on your chart and this window will appear:

 Now if you change this setting the script will adjust the lines to the new lookback period.
 For example, if you set this number to 100, the chart would look like this:

 And there you have it.
-With this script, you have the beginnings of an adaptable indicator.
+With this simple Pine Script, you have the beginnings of an adaptable indicator.
 Getting user inputs for timeframes, numbers, text, booleans (true/false/checkboxes) etc. is a breeze.

 I will demonstrate how to use more complex user inputs in later lessons, but for now this is a great start and covers a lot of basic use cases.